Information on the European Medical Device Regulation

 What kinds of significant changes will result from the Medical Device Regulation (MDR)?

 There are several changes surrounding the classification of products.
-In addition to the introduction of the new Class lr for reusable surgical instruments, the requirements placed on implantable products of Class IIb have been especially increased.
+In addition to the introduction of the new class lr for reusable surgical instruments, the requirements placed on implantable products of class IIb have been especially increased.
 Furthermore, numerous product categories have been assigned to a higher risk class.
 The MDR increases the requirements pertaining to the clinical evidence of medical devices.
 In the future, all medical devices, regardless of their risk class, will require a clinical evaluation.
-The newly introduced scrutiny procedure means the improved monitoring of new, implantable products of Risk Class III, as well as active medical devices which administer dand/or remove medicinals of Class IIb before market launch.
+The newly introduced scrutiny procedure means the improved monitoring of new, implantable products of risk class III, as well as active medical devices which administer and/or remove medicinals of Class IIb before market launch.
 In addition to the increased requirements placed on manufacturers, there are now stricter rules imposed on notified bodies.
 In order to be able to approve medical devices, various additional requirements must be met.
 Also, the notified bodies are obliged to perform unannounced audits at manufacturers.
 Additional requirements placed on the technical documentation that must be provided by manufacturers is substantially increasing the extent and complexity of the documentation.

 What is EUDAMED?

 Data that is relevant for the public is made accessible in a central European database that already exists today.
 The expanded version of EUDAMED will be introduced by mid 2022.
 Legal manufacturers, importers, or authorized representatives for the distribution of medical devices in the EU must add to EUDAMED data pertaining to the role of the actor, as well as the product-relevant data for each individual product to be distributed in the EU.